MuhammadRafeh/react-native-inactivity/README.md

    */
   onInactive: () => void;
   /**
-   * If set to false then the timer will not restart
+   * If set to `false` then the timer will not restart automatically
    * after the view is considered inactive.
+   * If the value changes from `false` to `true` and the timer is expired
+   * and isActive is `true`, timer will reset/restart.
    * It defaults to `true`.
    */
   loop?: boolean;
   /**
-   * If set to true, the timer will restart when the user presses the
+   * If set to `true`, the timer will restart when the user presses the
    * ReactNativeInactivity's View after it becomes inactive.
    * It will only work if the `loop` prop is set to `false`.
    * It defaults to `false`.